elijahu1/Triforge/README.md

 Each tool owns a layer that suits its philosophy:
 - **Pulumi** — Python flexibility for SageMaker's complex conditional resources
 - **Terraform** — battle-tested HCL for standard compute provisioning
-- **OpenTofu** — FOSS Terraform fork managing shared state infrastructure
+- **OpenTofu** — FOSS Terraform fork managing shared state infrastructure (i honestly just wanted to try it out as it looked kinda cool)

 ## Structure